The return to the hard state of GX 339-4 as seen by Suzaku: Disk-wind to disk-jet transitions?

 \section{Disk-wind to disk-jet transitions?}

 In the recent context of outflow/wind signatures detection in black hole X-ray binaries (e.g. \citealt{mil06c,pon12,dia12}) and their potential link to the jet evolution during outburst \citep{mil06d,nei09}, the absorption features significantly detected in OBS1 (and only in OBS1) is an interesting results.
 Let's recall that the re-ignition of the radio emission was detected just before the beginning of our campaign, peaking between OBS1 and OBS2, and interpreted as the beginning of the jet-structure re-building while the source turned back to the hard state (e.g. C13).
 By analogy with the observation of the evolution between a jet-dominated to a wind-dominated accretion flow during a hard-to-soft transition in GRS 1915+105 \citep{nei09}, our results could correspond to the reverse situation i.e. the evolution from a wind-dominated to a jet-dominated accretion flow during a soft-to-hard transition.

-Unfortunately, the statistics of our data is too low to constrain the presence of (weak) blue-shifted ionized absorption lines (their expected EW are generally of the order of 10-20 eV, e.g. \citealt{pon12}) that would have confirmed this interpretation.
+{ The absorption features in OBS1 agree with the presence of Neon absorption lines, especially from Ne~{\sc ix} and its column density suggests that part of this line could be produced locally.
+Interestingly, this line was detected in a Chandra observation of GX 339-4 when the source was in an intermediate state transiting to the low/hard state while OBS1 was observed just before the complete state transition back to the hard state.
+The disappearance of the Ne~{\sc ix} in the other observations of the monitoring could suggest that it is linked to a disk wind only present before the transition to the hard state.
+The absence of detection of Fe~{\sc xxv} and Fe~{\sc xxvi} however seems to indicate that this wind, if really present in OBS1, is not highly ionized.}